InstaPy/InstaPy/DOCUMENTATION.md

  Topic of the posts to be interacted with. `general` by default.

   > Note :  Topics allowed are {'general', 'beauty', 'food', 'travel', 'sports', 'entertainment'}.
 But it is highly recomended to use 'general' till we gain sufficient users in each of the topics.

+  > Note:   You can configure the way you interact with posts on the pods by using set_pods_config with skip_comments (True or False) and skip_follows (True or False)

  `engagement_mode`:
  Desided engagement mode for your posts.
 There are three levels of engagement modes 'light', 'normal' and 'heavy'(`normal` by default).
 Setting engagement_mode to 'light' encourages approximately 10% of pod members to comment on your post, similarly it's around 30% and 90% for 'normal' and 'heavy' modes respectively.
 Note: Liking, following or any other kind of engagements doesn't follow these modes.